 Can you tell us what you're doing now that you've graduated?

 I am currently navigating my teenager through the GCSE maze.
 I am sending in my work for writing awards, attending writing workshops and preparing a portfolio of my work for publication.

 Can you tell us how you've found things as a mature student at London Met?

 My experience at London Met has been amazing.
 My focus has been to complete my degree, but I also learned the value of having a degree and networking.
 I am a single black mother raising a single black female child.
 I wanted to be her role model and inspiration.
 Obtaining my degree has given me a confidence in myself that I never had before as I hadn’t believed in ME.
 I want my child to realise that YOU are the only person that counts and that YOU are okay, ENOUGH to be yourself, because YOU MATTER!!!

 I am grateful to my younger peers on the course as they showed me how to do things which prepared me for situations that may be in my teenager's world, that didn’t exist in mine as a teenager.

 It surprised me how much I missed it now I have graduated.

 Have you any advice you'd like to pass on to new students?

 Being at university is a way to expand your mindset if you are on the right course.
 It allows you to meet new people and be exposed to opportunities that you could easily miss through other avenues.
-Experiment, take chances, dare yourself, challenge your norms, be open and willing, and most of all enjoy your time at university – the student finance is way too high not to!
+Experiment, take chances, dare yourself, challenge your norms, be open and willing, and most of all enjoy your time at university.

 Is there anything else you'd like to tell us about your time at the University?